solana-labs/solana/docs/src/operations/setup-a-validator.md

 This is a guide for getting your validator setup on the Solana testnet cluster for the first time.
 Testnet is a Solana cluster that is used for performance testing of the software before the software is used on mainnet.
 Since testnet is stress tested daily, it is a good cluster to practice validator operations.

-Once you have a working validator on testnet, you will want to learn about [operational best practices](../best-practices/operations.md) in the next section.
+Once you have a working validator on testnet, you will want to learn about [operational best practices](./best-practices/general.md) in the next section.
 Although the guide is specific to testnet, it can be adapted to mainnet or devnet as well.

-Refer to the [clusters](../../clusters) section of the Solana docs to see example commands for each cluster.
+> Refer to the [Available Clusters](../clusters/available.md) section of the documentation to see example commands for each cluster.

 Now let's get started.